Our Song (album)

-Background
+Background and content

 The album was recorded and released after two successful singles, "Now I Know" and the later released "Our Song", which the album was a namesake of.
-The album includes the McCartney-penned Beatles song, "Michelle," but otherwise avoids cover songs.
+The album includes the McCartney-penned Beatles song, "Michelle," and a few songs from the 1967 film Doctor Dolittle, but otherwise avoids cover songs.
+Our Song also included a flip to his 1965 single "Just Yesterday", "The True Picture", which had charted alongside it, but didn't see any immediate album inclusions.